projectatomic/adb-atomic-developer-bundle/docs/cockpit.rst

 1. Start the ADB

-2. Start cockpit
+2. Start Cockpit

-   ``$ vagrant service-manager restart cockpit``
+   ``$ vagrant ssh -c "sudo systemctl start cockpit"``

 3. Determine the IP Address of the ADB

    ``$ vagrant service-manager box ip``

 4. Open cockpit in your web browser using the IP address above:

    ``http://<IP Address>:9090/``

    You may need to accept a TLS certificate as cockpit generates a self-signed SSL certificate.

 5. You may now use cockpit on the ADB.
 Two users are available by